ScalesCSS/scalescss/packages/base-tables/README.md

-# Box Pattern for Scales
+# Base Tables for Scales

 These are the base styles for creating tables.